 Discover the common ways that online retailers create sales tax nexus and what to do to stay compliant

-BREAKING NEWS: On June 21, 2018, The U.S. Supreme Court has issued its decision in the South Dakota v.
-Wayfair case which will impact this chart as it relates to Economic nexus.
-We are reviewing the decision and state specific implications and will be updating this shortly.
-To review the case, listen to our Day 1 analysis and live Q&A session.
+IMPORTANT: On June 21, 2018, The U.S. Supreme Court has issued its decision in the South Dakota v.
+Wayfair, Inc. case which impacts this chart as it relates to Economic nexus.
+This chart is updated any time a state passes economic nexus legislation for remote sellers.

 To help navigate the impacts of the Wayfair decision, visit our Remote Seller Resources page to find state notices, videos, articles, training opportunities, and more.